• Skip to primary navigation

 🥡 Storing & Reheating

-Cover the pan in foil or transfer leftovers into an airtight container for storage.
+Cover the pan in aluminum foil or transfer leftovers into an airtight container for storage.
 They will be good for 3 to 5 days.

 Leftovers can be stored in an airtight container in the freezer for up to 3 months.
 If you’d like individual servings, freeze personal-sized squares in parchment-lined foil inside a freezer bag.
 The latter option is fantastic for fast and easy meals.